kurtgodden/TidyDataProject/CodeBook.md

-The function described above is invoked by the command ‘computeVarMeans(mergedDataAll)’ and its value is saved in the script variable 'tidyData’.
+The function described above is invoked by the command ‘computeVarMeans(mergedDataAll)’ and its value is saved in the script variable 'tidyData'.

-The final action of the script is to write out tidyData to an external file called 'MyTidyData.txt' using 'write.table' with ‘row.names=FALSE’, per the instructions for the project.
+The final action of the script is to write out tidyData to an external file called 'MyTidyData.txt' using 'write.table' with 'row.names=FALSE', per the instructions for the project.
 This external file was uploaded for the project, also per instructions.